oren/oren.github.io/adoption-programs/adoption-program-2/README.md

 # Adoption Program 2 - learn Chinese

-## Why do I care?
+## What?
-Learn chinese and code at the same time!
+Program that teach you Chinese and Crystal Programming Language at the same time.

-## What is this?
+## So What?
-In this program you will lean a programming language with chinese syntax.
-The program have 3 tutorial that will guide you step by step to write programs using a programming Language called wenyan (文言).
+Save time and learn two useful life skills.

-## The Program
+## Now What?
-The program has 2 tutorial that will guide you step by step to build your first command line application.
+Start the program.
+You graduate the basic part of the program by building a simple command line application.
+It contain 2 tutorials that takes a total of 20 minutes to complete.

 ## Tutorial 1
 This 10 minutes tutorial you will build a program that prints 問天地好在 3 times.